Final report for GNE16-129

-The purpose of this project is to estimate the nesting densities of an economically-important native crop pollinator as part of a broader effort to understand their value for farmers.
-Combining genetic approaches, geographic information systems (GIS) and field experimentation I will 1) estimate on-farm nest densities of the common eastern bumblebee (Bombus impatiens), 2) examine whether landscape pattern or management practices explain differences in nest densities between farms and 3) demonstrate how differences in pollinator community responses translate into economic benefits via changes in crop yield.
+The main purpose of this project is to estimate the nesting densities of an economically-important native crop pollinator as part of a broader effort to understand the value of pollination from wild bees for farmers.
+Combining genetic approaches, geographic information systems (GIS) and field experimentation I 1) estimate on-farm nest densities of the common eastern bumblebee (Bombus impatiens), 2) examine whether landscape pattern or management practices explain differences in nest densities and wild bee communities between farms and 3) demonstrate how differences in pollinator community responses translate into economic benefits via changes in crop yield.
 Despite their ecological and economic importance, surveying bumblebee populations is challenging.
 Novel genetic techniques have begun to allow more rigorous estimates of nesting density.
-I will, for the first time, connect these techniques with economic analyses to relate nesting densities and blueberry yields in Vermont.
-My findings will support long-term sustainability of specialty crop agriculture by increasing growers’ ability to better manage pollinators for improved crop yield.
+For the first time, I connect these techniques with economic analyses to relate nesting densities and blueberry yields in Vermont.
+I found that farm management and landscape pattern interactively affect native bee communities (i.e. visitation, abundance and diversity) but not nest density.
+We also found that visitation by wild pollinators, but not nest density, are important to blueberry production, affecting both the quantity and quality of crops.
+My findings support long-term sustainability of specialty crop agriculture by increasing growers’ ability to better manage pollinators for improved crop yield.

 Conserving wild pollinators populations on farms reduces environmental and economic risks for farmers and is therefore a critical part of sustainable agriculture.
 The demand for agricultural pollination services is rising (1) and wild pollinator visitation is increasingly expected to safeguard against crop yield instability (2).
 Wild bee communities complement the activity of honeybees and ensure pollination for many economically important crops.
 Often wild bees are more efficient pollinators because they frequent more flowers and successfully transfer more pollen.
 When compared to honeybees, for example, bumblebees in blueberry farms have a greater visitation rate and deposit more pollen per flower visit (3).
 Wild bees, such as B. impatiens, are also active over a range of climate conditions (4) and temporal scales (5), and therefore provide pollination insurance in the face of climate change.
 Bumblebees are the dominant pollinator of many wild and crop plants, yet many species are threatened by agricultural intensification.